Applying Estonian passport and ID card

 Did you know?

-Our Honorary Consuls can also issue passports and ID cards.
+- Our Honorary Consuls in Constanta (Romania), Burgas (Bulgaria) and Sofia (Bulgaria) can issue passports and ID cards.
+However, they can’t receive applications

-On what occasions do I have to book an appointment and come to the Embassy to apply for documents?
+On what occasion do I have to book an appointment and come to the Embassy to apply for documents?

 - Your old passport is expired (you need to get your fingerprints taken at the Embassy).